Managing PostgreSQL users

 Click Save.

-To create a user in a cluster, run the command:
+To create a cluster user, run this command:

 yc managed-postgresql user create <username> \